 List of popular vegan breads

-These breads are usually vegan, however it is a good idea to check the label if you are not making them yourself.
-I’ve also compiled a list of the most popular breads to see which breads are safe to eat for vegans.
+These loaves of bread are usually vegan, however, it is a good idea to check the label if you are not making them yourself.
+I’ve also compiled a list of the most popular types to see which breads are safe to eat for vegans.

 Breads that are usually not vegan

 These breads are unlikely to be vegan unless specified as dairy products are integral to the recipe.

 - Pullman loaf

 How to make sourdough recipes vegan friendly